Start a Building Metal Products Trading Business in Dubai

 The UAE construction industry is one of the most active in the world.
 According to GlobalData, the UAE construction output is projected to grow steadily through 2027, supported by government investment in housing, transport, and commercial real estate.
 Dubai alone has hundreds of active construction projects at any given time, creating sustained demand for structural and finishing metal products.

 The UAE also serves as a re-export hub for the wider Middle East, Africa, and South Asia.
-Metal products sourced from global manufacturers can be imported, stored, and redistributed across these regions through Dubai's world-class logistics infrastructure, making a free zone trading licence particularly well-suited to this model.
+Metal products sourced from global manufacturers can be imported, stored, and redistributed across these regions through Dubai's world-class logistics infrastructure, making a free zone trading license particularly well-suited to this model.

 Activity code 4752.47 falls under the Trading category and is classified within the broader ISIC framework for retail sale of hardware, paints, and glass.
-A trading licence under this activity permits the holder to buy and sell a wide range of building metal products, including but not limited to:
+A trading license under this activity permits the holder to buy and sell a wide range of building metal products, including but not limited to:

 Structural steel sections, beams, and columns